Series 1 — Episode 19

-Production completed: 20 July 1961.
-First transmission: 22 July 1961
+Production completed: July 20 1961.
+First transmission: July 22 1961.

-This episode summary is written from the original scripts, production stills, and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
+The following episode summary is written from the original scripts, production stills, and Leonard White’s scrapbook of notes and Tele-Snaps as this episode is now lost.
 There may have been changes made during filming.

 A man in a trenchcoat and trilby stops at a noticeboard outside a tobacconist’s in a seedy part of Soho.
 He picks a card showing a young woman’s face and contact details then heads to the nearest phone box.
-He dials GERard 1071 and a skinny girl called May (Hazel Graeme) answers.
+He dials GERard 1071 and a skinny girl called May Murton (Hazel Graeme) answers.
 She gives him her address - 27 Brunton Street and adds “It’s the second bell, just walk right up...”

 Bunty has gone to the female change room where May tells her she doesn’t think she can come tonight.
 Bunty pleads with her, saying a family friend is taking her out to dinner and will be at the hostel where the shop girls live at a quarter to nine.
 Alice enters and observes that May is lucky to have a flat rather than the “lockup for young ladies” that the hostel is.
 She adds that May’s flat is probably crawling with wealthy boyfriends and a moment later is shocked when May removes her shop uniform blouse when changing and they see she’s black and blue all over.
 May tells them to mind their own business, finishes dressing, and leaves.
 Alice and Bunty discuss the bruises, Alice thinks she has “man trouble” but is tough and knows what she’s doing.
 Bunty tells Alice that she’s being taken out to dinner that night.
 Dr Keel, who is a friend of her father, is keeping an eye on her.
 Alice arching observes that it will be “very proper” and Bunty replies, “Yes, I’m afraid so.”

-Dr Keel arrives at Bussell’s staff hostel that evening where the manager, Mrs McCabe, rings Bunty’s room to tell her he’s arrived.
+Dr David Keel (Ian Hendry) arrives at Bussell’s staff hostel that evening where the manager, Mrs McCabe, rings Bunty’s room to tell her he’s arrived.
 He goes to the lounge where the girls waiting there giggle about the presence of a man before Bunty arrives.
 She’s worried about May and asks if they can go by her flat on the way to dinner.
 When pressed why, she tells him about the bruises on May’s arms and ribs, and that she has been acting very strangely.
 Fortunately, May’s flat is around the corner from where Keel is taking her in Soho; they descend into the sordid streets and arrive at May’s flat, failing to notice a man in a trilby - Freddy (Brandon Brady) - who is watching the flat from below the stairs.
 May is not there and it looks like she left in a hurry.
 Dr Keel has just told her not to worry and May is probably fine when the phone rings.

 Bunty says, “Do you think you’d better answer it?” and Dr Keel picks up the receiver.
-A woman - Chrissie (Jill Brooke) - asks, “Lennie, can I speak to May?” but when he says it’s not Lennie she hangs up abruptly without identifying herself.
+A woman - Chrissie - Christine Sandyer (Jill Brooke) - asks, “Lennie, can I speak to May?” but when he says it’s not Lennie she hangs up abruptly without identifying herself.
 Keel asks Bunty if she knows anyone called Lennie but she says no, then shows him some lewd photographs of naked women she’s just found.

-Keel ushers her out quickly to take her back to his flat and as they leave Freddy watches them go, then struggles up the stairs on crutches and enters the flat.
-A while later, Steed is looking on in dismay as Dr Keel fries some lamb chops.
+Keel ushers her out quickly to take her back to his flat.
+As they leave Freddy watches them go then struggles up the stairs on crutches and enters the flat.
+A while later, John Steed (Patrick Macnee) is looking on in dismay as Dr Keel fries some lamb chops.
 Keel grins at him when Steed suggests going to a nearby restaurant and says, “No trouble at all.
 As a matter of fact it’s rather fun once in a while.”
 Steed turns to Bunty, seeking support and asks if the doctor wasn’t supposed to be taking her out for dinner.
 She agrees but says the doctor thought it would be easier to talk to Steed at the flat, then offers to take over with the food.
 Steed mentions the place he is thinking of does an excellent paella but Keel ploughs on regardless.
 Bunty goes to lay the table and Steed asks Keel how old she is.
 “Nineteen.
 You watch it.”, Keel growls but Steed is serious, he wants to know what’s going on.
 Keel shows him the photographs and asks for his help - and to stop Bunty nosing around.
 Steed says “There are dozen of these artistic creeps around Soho with a flood lamp, and a bed and an attic” but finding who took the photos shouldn’t be too difficult.
 He sniffs and suggests the pan is up too high, and at the same time Bunty pokes her head into the kitchen and says something’s burning.

 Steed escapes to the living room and jokes that the fire is under control.
 He then asks Bunty what she knows about May, and if she ever saw anyone at the flat, but she can’t tell him anything.

 Back at Keel’s, Steed declines more food - until he learns it’s peaches and cream that David couldn’t have burnt.
 The conversation turn to Bunty’s father, who wrote to David recently.
 Steed suggests she write him - “Or better still why don’t you go home and pay them a visit.” but Bunty ignores the suggestion to get away, saying she’ll lose her job.
 Keel takes up the baton as Steed goes to make coffee and says it’s an unpleasant business and she might become involved, but she is resolute.
 Steed returns from the kitchen, complaining that Keel has no real coffee.
 1

 The next day, Steed and Keel tour Soho and arrive at a photographer’s shop.
 The sleazy photographer (Lionel Burns) tries to sell them some sets of girlie photographs, then stops to take a call from his bookie.
 When he hangs up, Steed shows him one of the photos they found in May’s flat and asks if he has “something like this, only - better”.
 The photographer says no, only what’s on display, until Steed adds that he’s sure he got some there a short time ago.
 The photographer admits they’re his photos and informs them the girl in them is called Chrissie.
 “One of my regulars.
 Very reliable girl.” - but he refuses to give them her address.
 Steed buys some photos and the photographer reconsiders and says he has her number somewhere.
 He calls Chrissie’s number but there’s no answer.
 In her flat, Chrissie lies dead on the ground, her Siamese cat meowing at her dead mistress...

-At the toy store the next day.
+At the toy department the next day.
 Henry is watching Lennie set up a train set.
 Henry suggests they’ll sell more if he puts one of the prettier girls on it.
 He asks Lennie if he’s seen Miss Murton - Lennie denies he has very defensively and Henry smooth-talks him while staring him down.
 Steed arrives and asks Bunty about Chrissie, who they found dead that morning, but Bunty doesn’t know her.
 Steed asks her if she knows what a call-girl is - “I’m afraid so, yes”, she replies quietly.
 Steed then asks if anyone knows something about May and Bunty suggests Alice or Mr Burge.
 Steed plumps for the boss first, asking her to introduce him as Doctor Steed.
 He’s shown through and Henry is reluctant to divulge anything, for the safety of the staff.
 Steed says Miss Murton is a patient of his who hasn’t been keeping appointments.
 Henry is reluctant - “It’s my job to protect them from this sort of thing.
 I’m only letting you have this because you’re a doctor.” - but all he has is May’s parents’ address.
 On an impulse, Steed asks him if he knows the girl in the photo and he confirms it’s Christine Sandyer, who worked there a year and a half ago, then left on personal grounds.
 Steed thanks him and departs, Henry musing, “Chrissie Sandyer ...” after he’s gone.

 Alice knew Chrissie, who came from up North somewhere.
 The hostel restrictions didn’t suit her and she “fell into the first trap some pimp set for her”.
 Henry comes over to see why Steed is still there, and he feigns an interest in a Czechoslovakian teddy bear, having to shell out £7/2/6 for it.
-After Steed leaves, Henry asks Alice if everything is alright and she cheerfully replies, “Yes, thank you, Mr Burge”.
+After Steed leaves, Henry asks Alice if everything is all right and she cheerfully replies, “Yes, thank you, Mr Burge”.

 Lennie meanwhile is less happy - he’s on the phone, saying there’s been a joker at the store asking a lot of questions.
 He’s told what to do and hangs up.